2nd Synod of the Diocese of Reno

 This council meets almost every month to plan and how the implementation can proceed.
 Sixteen members are appointed from Parish Councils.
 There are three delegates from each deanery and four appointed from at large.
 Two priests are elected by the Priest Council.
 There will also be two ex-officio members, the Vicar General and the Moderator of the Curia.

 Therefore the total membership will be twenty one.
-Click the button below for the membership of the DPC

 Original Members of the Diocesan Pastoral Council